nrfconnect/sdk-nrf/doc/nrf/libraries/security/nrf_security/doc/drivers.rst

 The CRACEN driver can be enabled by setting the :kconfig:option:`CONFIG_PSA_CRYPTO_DRIVER_CRACEN` Kconfig option.

 The nrf_oberon driver may then be disabled by using the Kconfig option :kconfig:option:`CONFIG_PSA_CRYPTO_DRIVER_OBERON` (``CONFIG_PSA_CRYPTO_DRIVER_OBERON=n``).

+For more details on nRF54L Series cryptography operations and the related configuration, see :ref:`ug_nrf54l_cryptography`.

 .. note::
    On nRF54L Series devices, CRACEN is the only source of entropy.